This is the multi-page printable view of this section. Click here to print.

 Above image version is in the format YYYY.MM.DD, so to use the latest image should be today’s date or yesterday’s date.

-If you have made changes to the CAA code that affects the pod VM image and you want to deploy those changes then follow these instructions to build the pod VM image.
+If you have made changes to the CAA code that affects the pod VM image, and you want to deploy those changes then follow these instructions to build the pod VM image.
 Once image build is finished then export image id to the environment variable AZURE_IMAGE_ID.

-CAA container image
+Export CAA container image path

 Export the following environment variable to use the latest release image of CAA: